Hopper-Solution-and-Education/FIORA-FE/README.md

 - Detects and handles Prisma schema changes
 - Runs linting to ensure code quality

-#### Stage 3: Vercel Configuration
+#### Stage 3: Deploy to Vercel

-- Links the repository to the Vercel project
+- Uses the official Vercel GitHub Action for reliable deployments
-- Pulls environment variables from Vercel
-- Synchronizes local environment variables to Vercel

-#### Stage 4: Deploy to Vercel
+- Automatically handles authentication and project linking

-- Deploys the application to the appropriate Vercel environment
+- Deploys to the appropriate environment based on branch or manual selection
 - Lets Vercel handle the build process with the correct environment variables
-- Captures the deployment URL for notifications

-#### Stage 5: Post-Deployment Notifications
+#### Stage 4: Post-Deployment Notifications

 - Adds a comment to the PR or commit with the deployment status
 - Includes the preview URL for easy access to the deployed application